RSVPing to a popup

 RSVPing right from an email

-How to say Yes, Maybe, or No without signing in — straight from the event invitation email.
+How to say Yes, Maybe, or No without signing in — straight from the invitation email.